Fourth annual ceremony for the Occitanie call for proposals

 These projects focus on improving access to healthcare in the Republic of Guinea, Benin, Cambodia, Rwanda, Chad and Burkina Faso.

-The Fondation Pierre Fabre’s call for regional project proposals, an initiative begun in 2016, targets cooperative partners in the Occitanie region implementing initiatives that contribute to improved healthcare for underprivileged populations in the Global South.
+The Fondation Pierre Fabre’s call for regional project proposals, an initiative begun in 2016, targets cooperative partners in the Occitanie region implementing initiatives that contribute to improve healthcare for underprivileged populations in the Global South.

 It is an expression of the Foundation’s commitment to supporting proactive, cooperative healthcare actors in the Occitanie region.
 At this event, Béatrice Garrette, Director General of the Foundation, emphasised that nearly 70 different initiatives have benefited from one-time financial assistance from the Foundation since 2002 and, since 2016, the Occitanie call for proposals has supported 23 projects in 16 countries.